Netflix/falcor/documentation/paths.md

   then(name => console.log(name));
 ~~~

-Models can accept Paths specified in one of two ways:
+[Models]{@link http://netflix.github.io/falcor/documentation/model.html} can accept Paths specified in one of two ways:

 1. An Array of Keys
 2. Path Syntax String